 - supporting the transition to a cleaner, sustainable global economy

-We released a discussion paper for public consultation on the Environmental Registry of Ontario.
-This consultation will inform the development of Ontario’s critical minerals strategy.
+We released a discussion paper for public consultation on the Environmental Registry of Ontario to help inform the development of Ontario’s Critical Minerals Strategy.
+The consultation period for the discussion paper closed on June 11, 2021.